-On February 4, 2020, Council endorsed the proposed approach, work plan, project team and timeline for creating a comprehensive Accessibility Action Plan for the Resort Municipality of Whistler (RMOW).
+On February 4, 2020, Council endorsed the proposed approach, work plan, project team and timeline for creating a comprehensive Accessibility Action Plan (AAP) for the Resort Municipality of Whistler (RMOW).

-Development of RMOW Accessibility Action Plan
+Development of the RMOW AAP

 The RMOW’s commitment to accessibility is embodied in these vision characteristic statements within Whistler’s Official Community Plan (OCP):